eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-sdk-parts.md

 As mentioned in the introduction of this section, an explicit interface should defined, when implementing a view, encapsulating all interaction with other components (see following listing).
 Therefore, the interface contains all methods, which shall be accessible by other components.
 In the following example, the interface defines a method `#setVisible` to allow controlling the visibility of the view.
 This method is already implemented by `BaseView` so we do not need to implement it in `HelloWorldViewImpl`.
 If you need to provide any other methods for a view, e.g. to pass in some input parameters to be shown, you should extend the view interface accordingly.

 Following the GWT pattern, the view interface also defines an `ActionDelegate`.
 This interface can be implemented by components, which want to listen to events triggered with the view, e.g. a button click.
 Our `HelloWorldView`is currently not triggering any actions, so the interface is empty.
-Please see the section (Interacting from within views)[{{ base }}/docs/plugins/parts/index.html#interacting-from-within-a-view] below for more details.
+Please see the section (Interacting from within views)[{{ base }}{{site.links["assemblies-sdk-parts"]}}#interacting-from-within-a-view] below for more details.

 *che/samples/sample-plugin-parts/che-sample-plugin-parts-ide/src/main/java/org/eclipse/che/plugin/parts/ide/helloworldview/HelloWorldView.java*